-The Syrian refugee crisis remains the largest refugee and displacement crisis of our time.
+The Syrian refugee crisis remains one of the largest refugee and displacement crises of our time.
 Let’s break this topic down — in photos and videos.

-Since the Syrian civil war officially began March 15, 2011, families have suffered under ongoing brutal conflict that has killed hundreds of thousands of people, torn the nation apart, and set back the standard of living by decades.
+Since the conflict in Syria began on March 15, 2011, families have suffered under ongoing brutal conflict that has killed hundreds of thousands of people, torn the nation apart, and set back the standard of living by decades.

-The situation is getting worse as the COVID-19 pandemic has driven at least 1.1 million Syrian refugees and displaced people into poverty.
+The situation worsened as the COVID-19 pandemic drove at least 1.1 million Syrian refugees and displaced people into poverty.

 Extreme cold is making life even harder, especially for children.